Choose Your ASR (Speech-to-Text) Model: One Platform, Every Top Model

 • Subtitle export — SRT, WebVTT, karaoke VTT, JSON with platform presets for YouTube, TikTok/Shorts, Netflix-style, Podcast, and Broadcast

-• Markdown export — chapters, topics, search results, Q&A history with YouTube timestamp links for Notion, Obsidian, and other tools
+• Markdown export — chapters, sections, search results, Q&A history with YouTube timestamp links for Notion, Obsidian, and other tools

 The ASR (speech-to-text) model handles step one — turning audio into text.
 Everything after that is the same pipeline.